Nexxon1/ocp-prep/README.md

 **boolean equals(Object obj)**
 - Java uses *==* to compare primitives and to check if two variables refer to the same object.
 - The implementation in the *Object* class does the same: `return (this == obj);`
+- Should return false when the object passed is null or of the wrong type
 - We can override this method with an own implementation of when objects of a class are considered equal.
 E.g.:
 ```
 @Override